Flex LNG (FLNG)

 Jannicke Eilertsen, Head of Compliance

 Jannicke Eilertsen serves as the Head of Compliance for Flex LNG Management AS.
-She holds a Master of Laws from the University of Oslo and studied maritime laws at the University of Southampton.
-Ms. Eilertsen previously worked as a Senior Associate in the Compliance and Investigations department at Advokatfirmaet Wiersholm, where she advised both privately and publicly owned companies on cross-border issues related to anti-bribery and corruption, anti-money laundering, and sanctions.
-Her experience also includes roles in the FD&D department at Gard (UK) Ltd in London and as legal counsel at Rolls-Royce Marine AS.
+Her prior experience includes working as a Senior Associate in the Compliance and Investigations department at Advokatfirmaet Wiersholm, where she advised both private and public companies on cross-border matters related to anti-bribery and corruption, anti-money laundering, and sanctions.
+She also has experience from the FD&D department at Gard (UK) Ltd in London and as legal counsel at Rolls-Royce Marine AS.

 AI Analysis | Feedback